 At The Humphreys Group, it’s no secret we applaud and encourage the many ways in which today’s women are breaking through gender stereotypes.
 Since our firm’s founding, we have championed women as they’ve scaled the learning curve of personal finance and investing.

-Lately, we’ve been especially fascinated by the stereotypes that still permeate discussions about women and money.
+Over the years, we’ve been especially fascinated by the stereotypes that still permeate discussions about women and money.

 These phrases probably sound familiar → → → → → → → → →